 2025 Youth Serve Montana Scholarship

 The Governor’s Office of Community Service, Reach Higher Montana, and Montana Campus Network for Civic Engagement are pleased to offer $125,000 in scholarships for graduating seniors!
 Scholarships are given for completing volunteer service hours in the 12 months prior to submitting their application.
+This year's scholarship will give 100 students $1,250 for 100 hours of service.

 Applications will open December 2024 and close January 31st, 2025.
 We are delighted to offer this scholarship opportunity to provide financial assistance for Montana Students who will be attending a Montana Campus Network Institution fall 2025.